Eurybrachidae: Biology

 Eurybrachidae generally are sap-suckers of trees or shrubs.
 In Australia, the genus Platybrachys associates with Eucalyptus trees, while the genera Olonia and Dardus associate with Acacia.

 Each eurybrachid female is likely to have an adult lifespan of some months, during which she lays several clutches of eggs.
 Females of many species deposit the eggs in clusters on bark or the undersides of leaves, placed in a fingerprint sized patch of white waxy material, covered by a white capsule that protects them from many predators.
 However, small parasitoid wasps are adapted to attack the eggs by piercing the capsules with their ovipositors, and some species of beetles, such as some Coccinellidae will chew through the capsule and eat the eggs if they find a clutch.

 The nymphs, being less agile than the adults, rely on mimicry, camouflage for direct protection.
-However, they also secrete honeydew that attracts ants.
+However, they also secrete honeydew, a sugary excretion, that attracts ants.
 The ants in turn protect them from wide varieties of predators and parasitoids.

 The southeast Asian genus Ancyra is well known for the adult insects having a pair of prolonged filaments at the tips of the forewings; the wings are folded back when the insect is not in flight, so that the tips with their attached filaments are at the posterior end.
 The tips arise near a pair of small glossy spots; this creates the impression of a pair of antennae, with corresponding "eyes", a remarkable example of automimicry.
 The "false head" effect is further reinforced by the bugs' habit of walking backwards when it detects movement nearby, so as to misdirect predators to strike at its rear, rather than at its actual head, and to strike in the anticipated direction of leaping, whereas the insect jumps in the opposite direction, away from the false head and initial direction of movement.

 Other genera, including many African, Asian, and Australasian species, have closely analogous habits, but the automimicry occurs in the wingless nymphs instead of the winged adults.
 The pseudo-antennae of such nymphs are attached to the sub-posterior dorsal surface of the abdomen of the wingtips.
 The structure is visible in some of the illustrations in this article.
 The adults lack the pseudo-antennae, as may be seen for example for example in the illustration of Paropioxys jucundus.
 When the nymphs with the posterior pseudo-antennae are disturbed they wave them and walk backwards towards the threat in much the same way as the adults of Asiatic species that have filaments on their wingtips.
 Such nymphs similarly leap in misleading directions when sufficiently alarmed.
 However, not all species are equipped for that characteristic automimicry; in some genera, such as Eurybrachys, whether this genus is correctly taxonomically assigned or otherwise, the nymphs bear caudal tufts of bristles such as one typically finds in other families of the Fulgoroidea.